January 2024 (9 months ago)

 There have been countless times where I’ve heard “we just need European-style healthcare,” or that certain systems need to be fixed without understanding the deep nuances.
 Furthermore, young people don’t have a theory of mind of other people: they can’t see things from another person’s perspective easily.

 I was and still will be an extremely competitive person.
 I probably would’ve contributed to the academic rat race wherever I went, especially when I was younger.
+But it’s not easy to succeed because of my family conditions and the attitude of people around me.

 So suppose someone wins: they take all the hard AP classes, they get into a T10 college, they get the top internships, and they end up working at some combination of tech, finance, consulting, quant, or something that makes a ton of money.
 Is that winning?
 It’s the end journey for a lot of these people.